 - Pre-packed survival food.
 Mountain House has some of the best emergency kits out there.

 - Snacks such as energy bars, Granola bars, Pringles, etc. Make sure you only get those with shelf life of at least 6 months (which is enough for our purposes, until you’re ready to start a true stockpile).
-Speaking of which, you should check out my previous article on the best 37 emergency foods to hoard to help you with that.

 - Nuts, seeds, dried fruit; There are lots of calories in all of these.